Grasshopper (band): Career

 Calvin and Remus are brothers and grew up with neighbour Edmond in a poor neighbourhood in Hong Kong.
 It was Remus who was interested in dancing and singing at the beginning.
 His mother was his dancing teacher.
 In order to enter a talent competition, the 16-year-old Remus enlisted Calvin and Edmond as his back-up dancers.
 The act did not make it far in the competition but began to perform as a trio.
 They later named themselves Grasshopper inspired by their agility and favourite cocktail.

 In 1985, the trio auditioned in the Hong Kong New Talent Singing Awards where Anita Mui was one of the judges.
-Before their turn to perform during the audition, the venue had a black-out.
+Before their turn to perform during the audition, the venue had a blackout.
 While waiting for candles to be lit to illuminate the venue, Anita chatted with the trio and were impressed with them.
-They would later reached the finals but failed to be placed in the top three.
-Mui subsequently invited them to be her back-up dancers/singers.
+They would later reach the finals but failed to be placed in the top three.
+Mui subsequently invited them to be her backup dancers/singers.

-The trio released their first album in February 1988 and continued to go on tour with Anita Mui.
+The trio released their first album in February 1988 and continued to go on tour with Mui.
 In 2000, Edmond was approached by TVB to star in a series.
 This started a period where the Grasshopper members pursued their respective solo careers.
-Contrary to popular belief, the band never was dissolved.
+Contrary to popular belief, the band was never dissolved.

 They stopped singing and focused on acting for a few years, but returned to music in 2005 when they opened a few successful concerts.
-They are best known for their talent and their physical features.
+They are best known for their talent and physical features.

-The band currently hold concerts all over the world including in Las Vegas.
+The band currently holds concerts all over the world including in Las Vegas.